 Jongsik Christian Yi

-Jongsik Christian Yi is a PhD student in the History of Science at Harvard University.
-Born in Tokyo, Japan, and raised in Seoul, South Korea, he received his bachelor’s (History) and master’s degrees (History) from Korea University.
-He is broadly interested in the historical interplay among science, socialism, and agriculture in twentieth-century China, Vietnam, (North) Korea, and Cuba.
-He has been working on the history of peach farming in Maoist China and Lysenkoism in China and North Vietnam.
-Currently, he is focusing on the history of traditional Chinese veterinary medicine in Maoist China.
+Jongsik Christian Yi is a PhD candidate in the History of Science at Harvard University.
+Born in Tokyo, Japan, and raised in Seoul, South Korea, he received his bachelor’s and master’s degrees in History from Korea University.
+He is broadly interested in the historical interplay among science, socialism, agriculture, and nonhuman animals in twentieth-century China and Vietnam.
+He has been working on the history of horticultural science in modern China and the appropriation of Lysenkoism and Soviet soil science in China and North Vietnam.
+Currently, he is completing his dissertation, “More-Than-People’s Communes: Veterinarians, Animals, and the Science and Labor for Multispecies Communal Subsistence in Maoist China” (Diss.
+Committee: Victor Seow, Janet Browne, Gabriela Soto Laveaga, and Warwick Anderson).

 “What Does “Lysenkoism” Mean from China and Vietnam?: The Soviet Agricultural Biology in China and Vietnam, 1949-1982,” presented at the Annual Conference for the Association for Asian Studies (AAS), March 2019.